Łambinowice: History

 Altogether, throughout World War II more than 300,000 Allied prisoners passed through the camp, between 40,000 and 100,000 of them died.
 Among them were Poles, Belgians, Frenchmen, Britons, Yugoslavs, Greeks, Soviets, Americans, Romanians, Italians, Australians, Canadians, New Zealanders, Dutchmen and South Africans.
 Most of those who perished are buried in mass graves in the nearby village of Klucznik and at the local cemetery.

 In October 1944, soldiers and officers were brought here from the Warsaw Rising, including over 1,000 women.
 Later, most of them were transferred to other camps.

 In January 1945, the Germans divided the POWs into groups of 200 to 300 and marched them westwards.
 After the Soviet takeover of the area, on 17 March 1945 the Red Army took the camp over and continued to operate it, this time the institution housed German prisoners of war.

-A transit camp, run by the Ministry of Internal Security and commanded by Czesław Gęborski (later put on trial for crimes against humanity for his actions in the camp), was also created nearby, serving as an internment, labor and resettlement camp for German Silesians, as a "verification" point for Silesians, as well as a camp for former veterans of the Anders' Polish II Corps, whom the new communist authorities of Poland saw as dangerous.
+A transit camp, run by the Ministry of Internal Security and commanded by Czesław Gęborski (later put on trial for crimes against humanity for his actions in the camp), was also created nearby, serving as an internment, labor and resettlement camp for German Silesians, as a "verification" point for Silesians, as well as a camp for veterans of the Anders' Polish II Corps, whom the new communist authorities of Poland saw as "dangerous."
 Out of 8,000 internees, it is estimated that between 1,000 and 1,500 German civilians died in the camp, mostly by typhus and maltreatment.
 More than 1,130 names are listed in the cemetery.
 The camp was the most infamous one in Silesia, known for rape and mistreatment.